 It's also good to look for local restaurants with cheap lunch menus, or street food stalls that allow you to explore local flavours for cheap.

 Top tip: Help reduce food waste and save money with apps like Too Good To Go where you can get the end of day food that's been highly discounted.
 Also, many supermarkets reduce their food at the end of the day too.
 Always worth looking out for.

-4. Live it up with some free events
+4. Live it up with free events

 Experiencing a country is best done when you immerse yourself in the culture, explore your surroundings and get to know the locals.
 You may be tempted to do some of those pricey tours, but they aren't usually as authentic.

-In most cities, there are plenty of free walking or bike tours, which is a fantastic way of sightseeing whilst making friends!
+In most cities, there are plenty of free walking or bike tours, which is a fantastic way of sightseeing whilst making friends.
 If you're travelling solo then events like these are one of the best ways to create some great memories and life-long friends.

-There's plenty of free stuff out there, you just have to look for it.
+There's plenty of free stuff out there, in most parts of the world.
+You just have to look for it!

 5. Pack light with a minimalist packing list